Global Stocks Slip on Weak Data, Trade Doubts

 -- Brent crude prices climb

-Global stocks were broadly lower amid fresh signs of weakening consumer confidence and persistent trade tensions.
+Global stocks were broadly lower, amid fresh signs of weakening consumer confidence as trade tensions persisted.

-The Stoxx 600's basic resources sector, which includes major mining companies, was a bright spot, rising by 0.6%.
-Yuen Low, mining analyst at Shore Capital, said the rise was due to hope that a softer tone from President Trump towards China might persist and potentially boost demand from the major Asian buyer.

-The declines across European indexes came after the GfK consumer survey for Germany pointed to slowing consumption.
+The declines came after the GfK consumer survey for Germany pointed to slowing consumption.
 The report came a day after Germany confirmed that its economy shrank in the second quarter.

-The yield on 10-year German bunds, a traditional haven asset, was near a record low at minus 0.705%, while the yield on 10-year U.S. Treasurys slipped to 1.475% on Wednesday, from 1.493% on Tuesday.
+The yield on 10-year German bunds, a traditional haven asset, were near a record low at minus 0.712, while the yield on 10-year U.S. Treasurys slipped to 1.464% on Wednesday, from 1.493% on Tuesday.
 Yields fall as bond prices rise.

 In Asia, stocks in Shanghai and Shenzhen weakened amid conflicting reports on whether or not trade talks would be held between Washington and Beijing.